Hola62/karens-nail-art/README.md

 1. Open `index.html` in any browser
 2. Browse the site and test features
-3. Login to admin: `admin/login.html`
-   - Username: `karen`
-   - Password: `admin123`
-4. Everything works with browser storage!
+3. Everything works with browser storage!

 ### Option 2: Add Backend (Advanced)